Matoking/protontricks/README.md

 If you have a different Steam directory, you can export ``$STEAM_DIR`` to the directory where Steam is.

 If you'd like to use a local version of Winetricks, you can set ``$WINETRICKS`` to the location of your local winetricks installation.

 You can also set ``$PROTON_VERSION`` to a specific Proton version manually.
+This is usually the name of the Proton installation without the revision version number.
+For example, if Steam displays the name as `Proton 5.0-3`, use `Proton 5.0` as the value for `$PROTON_VERSION`.

 [Wanna see Protontricks in action?](https://asciinema.org/a/229323)